banyous/quora-scraper/README.md

 To use our scraper, please follow the steps below:
 - install the latest version of google-chrome.
 - install python 3.6 or upper versions.
+- download chromedriver and add it to your sys path:  https://sites.google.com/a/chromium.org/chromedriver/home
 - install quora-scraper:

 ```sh
 $ pip install quora-scraper
 ```
 To update quora-scraper:

 ```sh
 $ pip install quora-scraper --upgrade
 ```